jboss-developer/jboss-eap-quickstarts/helloworld-singleton/README.md

 Author: Serge Pagop
 Level: Beginner
 Technologies: EJB, Singleton
-Summary: Demonstrates the use of an EJB 3.1 Singleton Session Bean, instantiated once, maintaining state for the life of the session
+Summary: The `helloworld-singleton` quickstart demonstrates an *EJB 3.1 Singleton Bean* that is instantiated once and maintains state for the life of the session.
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>